Denpax Patches is a brand of medicine containing the active ingredient fentanyl.

 Applying the transdermal patch

 - Find an intact and hairless spot of skin on the upper part of your body or on your upper arm.
 This skin should be healthy and undamaged.
 Do not place the transdermal patch onto skin that is red, burnt or damaged.
+Do not stick a patch on straight after a hot bath or shower.

 - To open the pouch, locate the pre-cut notch indicated by the scissors.
 Make a small cut and fold at the notch.
 Carefully tear the pouch along the edge and then fully open the pouch by folding it open like a book.